continuousphp/cli/README.md

 ## Installation as Phar ( Recommended )

-Download the latest version of continuousphpcli as a Phar:
+Download the latest version of continuousphp cli as a Phar:

 ```sh
 $ curl -LSs https://continuousphp.github.io/cli/phar-installer.php | php